open-cogsci/sigmund-ai/heymans/static/terms.md

 ## What user data is stored on Sigmund?

-A user account on sigmund only contains a username, encrypted message and attachment data, and limited information necessary for subscriptions.
+A user account on Sigmund only contains a username, encrypted message and attachment data, and limited information necessary for subscriptions.

-## Who owns user data on MindProbe?
+## Who owns user data on Sigmund?

 The user owns his or her own data.

-## How do I delete user data on Sigmund?
+## How do I delete my user data on Sigmund?

 A user can delete all conversations and attachments on Sigmund through the Conversations and Attachments option in the user menu.